samplchallenges/SAMPL7/physical_property/logD/README.md

 ### Updated analysis

-The updated analysis is based on the derivation from Dhiman Ray in the `theory` directory, here, which produces logD titration curves which match those in the Sirius reports provided by the Ballatore lab.
+The updated analysis is (will be) based on the derivation from Dhiman Ray in the `theory` directory, here, which produces logD titration curves which match those in the Sirius reports provided by the Ballatore lab.
+It also is updated to include the results of the Ballatore corrigendum which affects some compounds.

 ## Manifest
 (We can probably say that otherwise, this duplicates the structure below except ...)